AJ-HH/dancerush/README.md

 - Search by locked (Simple checkbox)
 Refer to taiko web implementation for ideas

---- ### 2.4 Song modal ---
+<s> ### 2.4 Song modal

---- If a user clicks on a song, it will bring up a modal with the details + an embedded video showing the chart ---
+If a user clicks on a song, it will bring up a modal with the details + an embedded video showing the chart </s>

 ## 3. Extra stuff